majn/telegram-purple/HACKING.md

 Adjust `po/LINGUAS*` as you see fit.

-Also import the translations for `AppStream/po/`, and run `make -C Appstream translate`.
+Also import the translations for `AppStream/po/`, and run `make -C AppStream translate`.

 #### Increment version